18F/handbook/docs/welcome-to-18f/classes/intro-to-writing-lab.md

 navtitle: Writing Lab
 ---

 The Writing Lab team knows that writing is hard: It can be time-consuming, stress-inducing, and can sometimes seems like a blocker to a project that’s humming along.
 And that's why the Writing Lab came into being.
-The Lab is a virtual writing center where you can get personalized help from members of the 18F editorial team.
+The Lab is a virtual writing center where you can get personalized help from members of the CivicActions editorial team.
 (And, if you’re a writerly type yourself, you can join the Lab team and volunteer to help other folks with their writing and editorial projects!)

 ## <a id="leadership">Leadership</a>

-The 18F Writing Lab is run by members of 18F’s editorial team.
-That includes members of our XD content team (folks who work primarily on partner projects), as well as our outreach/comms team (folks who focus on internal and external 18F communication and evangelism).
+The CivicActions Writing Lab is run by members of CivicActions’s editorial team.
+That includes members of our XD content team (folks who work primarily on partner projects), as well as our outreach/comms team (folks who focus on internal and external CivicActions communication and evangelism).

 All Lab members volunteer their services and base their contributions on their bandwidth at a given time.
 When you file an issue or ask for help in Slack, one of the Writing Lab members will offer to help and assign themselves the issue you create.